Mithril? Oh, wait, it’s Mitchell.

 Uncle Fester is a character on the television series The Addams Family, which aired from 1964-1966.
-The role was played by Jackie Coogan.
-In the feature films based on the TV show, Christopher Lloyd played Fester.
+The role was played by Jackie Coogan, who always wore a long, heavy fur coat.

 Oh, this is so embarrassing—he’s playing a Kitaro album.